Student working conditions

 2.4 Each department must also be prepared to provide students who are temporarily sick-listed or are caring for sick children, for example, with individually tailored solutions regarding examinations and compulsory course components, where this is possible.

-3.1 Under the Higher Education Act, students have the right to be represented in all decision-making and deliberating bodies whose activities affect their education and situation.
+3.1 Under the Higher Education Act, the students are entitled to representation when decisions or preparations are made that have bearing on their courses or programmes or the situation of students.
 The students themselves select their representatives via the students’ unions or via bodies appointed by the students’ unions.

 3.2 To enable them to participate in meetings of various university bodies, elected student representatives must be given the opportunity to take compulsory course components at another time, or to make up for them in another acceptable manner, where this is practically and economically feasible.